chakra-ui/zag/README.md

   interactions, focus management, aria roles and attributes.
 - **Headless ✨**: The machine APIs are completely unstyled and gives you the control to use any styling solution you prefer.
 - **Powered by state machines 🌳**: Zag is built on top of the latest ideas in Statecharts.
-We don't follow the SCMXL specifications, but we've created an API that we think will help us build more complex components fast.
+We don't follow the SCXML specifications, but we've created an API that we think will help us build more complex components fast.

 ## The problem